-The new updates to the range cover off a few different options including a 100w head and 50 and 100w combos as well as Tube Logic to provide the expressive sound of a tube tamp.
+The new updates to the range cover off a few different options including a 100w head and 50 and 100w combos as well as Tube Logic to provide the expressive sound of a tube amp.

 The Katana range is unusual in itself due to the fact that it’s favored by both stage musicians as well as bedroom guitarists who just want a great sounding practise amp.

 The series also comes at a very friendly price point (check price on Sweetwater here) so it’s no surprise that the MKI was hugely popular (we’ve even read the phrase ‘best amp of all time’ being thrown about).